NioTheFirst/ScType/README.md

 ## Type File Parsing

 The type file provides initial abstract types for selected global variables or function parameters.
-Detailed information can be found in `create_typefile.md`
+Detailed instructions can be found in `create_typefile.md`

 All of the type files for the testing dataset have already been provided; when counting the number of annotations made for type files, we exclude the ones which provide the return values of functions not in scope.
 We reason that this is a common cost for all static analysis tools and is an effort that we plan to improve upon in furture work.